-Study examines the biology of tumor-derived microvesiclesJune 21st, 2012 in Cancer /
+Study examines the biology of tumor-derived microvesiclesJune 21, 2012 in Medicine & Health / Cancer

 A new paper by Crislyn D'Souza-Schorey, professor of biological sciences at the University of Notre Dame, discusses the biology of tumor-derived microvesicles and their clinical application as circulating biomarkers.
 Microvesicles are membrane-bound sacs released by tumor cells and can be detected in the body fluids of cancer patients.

 The World Health Organization (WHO) estimates that the incidence of cancer will reach approximately 9 million deaths in 2015.
 The rising prevalence of the disease is a major factor that drives the growth of the oncology biomarkers market.
 Biomarkers can be defined as any biological, chemical or physical parameter that can be utilized as an indicator of physiological or disease status.
 Thus, biomarkers are useful in cancer screening and detection, drug design and also to boost the effectiveness of cancer care by allowing physicians to tailor therapies for individual patientsan approach known as personalized medicine.